 While the nuclear heart scan may help doctors diagnose and manage heart conditions, such as coronary heart disease, decide the best course of treatment, predict short-term or long-term survival and determine your risk for a heart attack, the nuclear heart scan can have some minor risks of its own.

 Although, the radioactive tracer used during nuclear heart scanning is safe and exposes the body to only a very small amount of radiation without any risk of a long-term effect.
 However, people who may need multiple scans may be at risk for some harm from the radiation.
-In rare care, the radioactive tracer may also trigger allergic reactions in some people.
+In a rare case, the radioactive tracer may also trigger allergic reactions in some people.

-The test is usually not recommended for pregnant women as even the smallest radiation may be harmful for the child as well the mother.
+The test is usually not recommended for pregnant women as even the smallest radiation may be harmful to the child as well the mother.
 If a pregnant woman needs a nuclear heart scan it is usually delayed until after pregnancy.
 People with coronary heart disease may experience some chest pain during the stress test.

 Read more articles on Understand Nuclear Heart Scan